GatiAher/gatiaher-hugo/content/_index.md

-I am currently studying computer science at [Olin College of Engineering](https://www.olin.edu/), class of 2023.
+I am studying computer science at [Olin College of Engineering](https://www.olin.edu/), class of 2023.
+I have a passion for creating software and analysis tools to help people analyze data and make decisions efficiently and effectively.
+I am especially excited about artificial intelligence, data analysis, computer vision, and software development.
 I use this blog to document my software projects, share my data analysis adventures, and reflect upon design processes.

 ## About Me

-I am passionate about constructing impactful data analysis stories and developing software.
-At Olin College, I am working as a student researcher for the Olin Microbiology and Bioinformatics (OMB) Lab and the Olin Satellite + Spectrum Technology & Policy (OSSTP) Group.
+Currently, I am working as an undergraduate researcher for the Olin Microbiology and Bioinformatics (OMB) Lab and the Olin Satellite + Spectrum Technology & Policy (OSSTP) Group.
 In my role as lead data analyst, I focus on applications of computational math, effective data visualizations, and statistics.
 Throughout my career, I have worked in many different areas of software including full-stack application development, cybersecurity, and machine learning.
 If you are interested in my professional experience, see my [CV](/Gati_Aher_Resume.pdf) or my [LinkedIn](https://www.linkedin.com/in/gatiaher).